 Are There Any Disadvantages of Drinking Hard Coffee?

-In 2010, the FDA cracked down on four companies who were adding caffeine to their alcoholic beverages.
+In 2010, the FDA cracked down on four companies that were adding caffeine to their alcoholic beverages.
 The agency forced them to cease production, under the claim that it wasn’t known whether adding caffeine to an alcoholic drink was safe.
 However, alcohol and caffeine is a fairly common mixture in some countries, such as Ireland where they blend whiskey and coffee regularly in what’s known as an Irish coffee (a drink that’s served widely throughout the U.S.).

 Manufacturers quickly found a loophole in the FDA’s ruling.
 They no longer add “caffeine” to alcoholic beverages, but they add coffee—a natural source of caffeine—instead.
 Thus, you are indirectly drinking a caffeine-added alcoholic beverage when you buy or craft a hard coffee.
 It seems just rebellious enough to entice Americans to take a sip.

 If you have a little barista in your soul, you can make your own hard coffee at home.
 All you’ll need is some premade cold brew coffee, cream, coffee syrup of your choice, and some malt liquor.